universe-builders/universe-builders.github.io/void-survivors/market-research.md

 ![Steam Genre Supply Demand](images/rpg-1.png) [Source: VG Insights](https://vginsights.com/genre-analytics)

-RPG and Action, two of the pimrary sub-genre's of Void Survivors, are also in the top 3 of average revenue on Steam.
+RPG and Action, two of the primary sub-genres of Void Survivors, are also in the top 3 of average revenue on Steam.

 However Action games are the 3rd (of 9) most supplied genre on Steam, making it a highly congested market, and RPG are the 6th most supplied.